 And finally, I couldn’t stand the built-in mesh brief.
 I found it to be uncomfortable and mostly just a pain.
 Clearly, I’m not a huge fan of these shorts but I’ve included them on this list of the best hiking shorts for men because many people swear by them!

-The Baggies redeeming quality is that they are great for swimming and getting wet, making them quite versatile!
+The Baggies redeeming quality is that they are great for swimming and getting wet when hiking in the summer, making them quite versatile!
 The material feels a bit like swim trunks, and they dry out super fast – perfect for a hike that ends at an alpine lake!

 Other Useful Resources

 Looking for more hiking, backpacking, and camping gear recommendations?
 Check out the resources below!

 - Day Hike Packing List: What Do You Really Need to Pack for a HIke

 - Our Complete Road Trip Camping Essentials plus Checklist

 - Ultimate Backpacking Gear List + Downloadable Spreadsheet

 - Packing List for Road Trips

 Questions about picking the best pair of men’s hiking shorts?
 Or still unsure about any of the shorts on the list?
 Drop me a comment below!